rchain/rchain/docs/rholang/rholangtut.md

 15-18) This `contract` gets invoked for each item in the list.
 On line 17, we tell the iterator that we're done with this item.

-19) This `for` contains the code that should be executed when the interation is complete.
+19) This `for` contains the code that should be executed when the interaction is complete.

-## Maps
+## Coat check

      1 new MakeCoatCheck in {
      2   contract MakeCoatCheck(ret) = {